lorenz-liu/machine-learning-interviews/README.md

    - **Year**: 2014
    - **Developed by**: Visual Graphics Group at Oxford
    - **Characteristics**: Known for its simplicity and depth, with uniform architecture using 3x3 convolutional filters.
 VGG16 and VGG19 refer to versions with 16 and 19 layers, respectively.
 It’s widely used for feature extraction in images.
+   - Advantage of 2 3x3 kernels:
+     1. **Increased Non-Linearity**: Stacking two 3x3 kernels results in a larger effective receptive field compared to a single 3x3 kernel.
+This allows the network to capture more complex and non-linear patterns in the input data.
+     2. **Lower Number of Parameters**: Using two 3x3 kernels instead of a single larger kernel reduces the number of parameters in the network.
+This is because the number of parameters in a convolutional layer is proportional to the square of the kernel size.
+Therefore, two 3x3 kernels have fewer parameters than a single 5x5 kernel, leading to a more parameter-efficient network.
+     3. **Increased Depth**: By using multiple 3x3 kernels in a row, VGG increases the depth of the network without significantly increasing the number of parameters.
+Deeper networks can capture hierarchical and abstract features, which is beneficial for tasks like image recognition.
+     4. **Better Generalization**: The use of smaller kernels and increased depth can improve the network's ability to generalize from the training data to unseen data.
+The network becomes more adept at learning a wide range of features and patterns.

 4. **GoogLeNet (Inception)**:
    - **Year**: 2014
    - **Developed by**: Google